MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-relationships-understand.md

 Bi-directional relationships can introduce multiple, and therefore ambiguous, filter propagation paths between model tables.
 When evaluating ambiguity and choosing the filter propagation path to use, Power BI uses the following precedence rules:
 1. A path consisting of one-to-many relationships from filter to target
 2. A path consisting of one-to-many relationships from filter to an intermediate table followed by many-to-one relationships from intermediate table to target
-3. Any other path, including paths that contains many-to-many relationships.
+3. Any other path, including paths that contains many-to-many relationships

 The following example shows what priority paths that can be taken between a filter source and target will be given following the above precedence rules: